MoFEM/mofem-cephas/joss/paper.md

  `MoFEM` is designed to provide efficient tools for solving a wide variety of user-defined problems.
 In \autoref{fig:shell} an example of error-driven
-  $p$-adaptivity is presented, where hierarchical approximation basis with a multi-grid solver is applied to the perforated Scordelis-Lo Roof problem [@kaczmarczyk2016prism].
+  $p$-adaptivity is presented, where a hierarchical approximation basis with a multi-grid solver is applied to the perforated Scordelis-Lo Roof problem [@kaczmarczyk2016prism].